netsec-ethz/scion-tutorials/content/general_scion_configuration/verifying_scion_installation.md

 ## Running SCION-viz

-The recommended way of verifying a correct SCION infrastructure deployment is running the visualization tool [SCION-viz](../as_visualization/running_asviz.md).
+The recommended way of verifying a correct SCION infrastructure deployment is running the visualization tool [SCIONLab Apps Web Visualization](../as_visualization/webapp.md).
 This user-friendly tool will display paths from your AS to different destinations, verifying the correct function of the control plane.

 ## Terminal based